wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 Frankly speaking, the basic reason is that it is a simple and easy piece of work to make replaces work with a template and its engine which is designed to parse the template sentences into final representations.

+To be complicated, the template language is a new design of expression language.
+The difficulty of designing a language is beyond imagination.
+The language must meet the needs of daily usage and communication.
+The first thing that language designers should consider is that the template language is universally accepted and widely used, so that the language has vitality.
+Undoubtedly, succinct and ideographic richness are important and priority considerations.

 Unfortunately, there is no state of art work for this job prior to Hanjst.

  ![Mindmap of templates engines](http://ufqi.com/blog/wp-content/uploads/2018/12/TemplateLanguage_Engine_forWeb.201812.png)